davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 # Contemporary lithospheric structure and thermal state

-In this section we integrate the results of our thermal modeling with our petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and location of xenolith entrainment.
+In this section we integrate the results of thermal modeling with petrogenetic findings on the Crystal Knob xenoliths, regional crustal structure and evolution, and the timing and location of xenolith entrainment.
 Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob